Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Modelling of the Magnetic field growth

 \section{Modelling of the Magnetic field growth}

-We hereby describe the modelling of the magnetic field growth shown in Sec.~\ref{sec4:mag}.
-As our magnetic field is initially uniform, a simple way to consider the growth of the magnetic field is to focus solely on the direction of a magnetic field line and assimilate it as a flux tube \citep[][]{Spruit2013} with an initial density $\rho_{\rm i}\left(x\right)$ and length $l_{\rm i}$.
+We hereby describe the modelling of the magnetic field amplification due to the shear velocity, which is the main mechanism responsible for the magnetic field growth shown in Sec.~\ref{sec4:mag}.
+As our magnetic field is initially uniform, a simple way to consider the growth of the magnetic field is to focus solely on the direction of a magnetic field line and model it as a flux tube \citep[][]{Spruit2013} with an initial density $\rho_{\rm i}\left(x\right)$ and length $l_{\rm i}$.

 The total length of the field line can be approximated as $l\left(t\right) \sim l_{\rm i} + v_{\stream,0}t$ with the elongation occurring only near the interface of the stream and the CGM such that $l_{\rm i}/R_{\stream} \sim 1$.
-As the field is frozen with a magnetic field, the total mass along the field line and the magnetic flux should remain constant,
+We focus here on the portion of the field line, which is then elongated.
+As the stream moves forward, the line will bend at the interface between the stream and the CGM.
+We assume that this bending only happens for an initial portion of the line of length $R_{\stream}$ located between each side of the interface $[ 0.5R_{\stream},1.5R_{\stream}] $ \footnote{This is relatively consistent with our simulations, as in Fig.~\ref{fig:BfieldContour}, for a given stream cross-section, the amplification happens around the interface, and it does not occur near the stream centre.}.
+As the field is frozen into the flow, the total mass along the field line and the magnetic flux should remain constant,

 where $\sigma(t)$ is the cross-section of the tube.